 So I moved back to Kent last week.
 (I’m knackered after travelling round Germany for three weeks and then moving house back-to-back).
 To Margate in particular.
 I grew up in Medway, a little way to the west, but left when I was eighteen to go to university, as it didn’t feel like there were any opportunities for me.
 Nearly fifteen years later, here I am.
 A lot has changed in that time.
-London is not a desirable place for young people to live any more.
-Not because of crime (going down all the time), or pollution, but because it’s so impossibly expensive and offers such a poor quality of life.

 I return to the UK for good next week (?!?) after a year spent mostly abroad.
 It will be back to service as normal round here, and I’ve got a whole load of photos of different places that I have yet to post.

 I’ve got a fair few new readers lately (mostly from my photos of Japan), and the bio on here isn’t very forthcoming about myself.
 A lot of the time my approach to blogging is Look Here Is A Thing, but I think a lot of people prefer something more personal to keep reading.
 So here’s one of those 50 Things About Me things, (with one for luck).